mskcc/ACCESS-Pipeline/README.md

 ```

 ### 4. Install Python libraries
-Unfortunately, we are using a combination of Conda and Pip to get all the pipeline requirements
+Unfortunately, we are using a combination of Conda and Pip to get all the pipeline requirements, so you must enter the conda environment and install these libraries using pip
 ```
+$ source activate ACCESS

 (ACCESS) $ pip install .
 ```